 Complete your Bankruptcy Application Form

-- Could your bankruptcy application be rejected?
+- How to get your bankruptcy application form

-Do you want help to go bankrupt?
+Want help to go bankrupt?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

 The information on this page refers to bankruptcy in England and Wales.
 If you live in Northern Ireland or Scotland the process is different.

-How to complete your Bankruptcy Application Form
+How to get your Bankruptcy Application Form

 To find out more about the information you will have to provide you can download a paper version of the form.
 Go to this page: The Steps to go Bankrupt and click on the “Download Bankruptcy Forms” button.

 Personal Details and Employment History

 There are a number of personal details you have to provide in the first 3 sections of your bankruptcy application form.
 In particular you will have to give information about where you live.

 You must to state whether you live in a property you own or that you rent.
 If you rent you will have to give the name and address of your landlord.
 However they will not be told of your situation.